Melissa Rivers: Career

 As an actress, Rivers has had roles in television shows including Beverly Hills 90210, Silk Stalkings and The Comeback.
 In 1998, she also appeared in the sci-fi/comedy made-for-television movie Men in White and in the 1999 film The Big Tease, a comedy directed by Kevin Allen starring Craig Ferguson.
 She and her mother, Joan Rivers, portrayed themselves in the 1994 celebrity docudrama Tears and Laughter: The Joan and Melissa Rivers Story.

 In the early 1990s, she branched out on the pre-show red carpet, interviewing celebrities on nationally televised awards shows.
 Rivers, who has hosted various events and served as a producer for the E!
 Network, has hosted two of the channel's highest-rated specials: Oh Baby!
 Melissa’s Guide to Pregnancy and Oh Toddler!
 Surviving the Early Years (aired in January 2002).

 With her mother, she hosted fashion on the red carpet interviews for the E! cable network.
 In 2003, they left the red carpet pre-show on E! to accept a more lucrative deal with the TV Guide Channel valued at between $6 and $8 million.
 Also in 2003, she appeared on the ABC Network competitive reality show I'm a Celebrity...
 Get Me Out of Here!.
 She has been a regular guest on the webcast show Tom Green's House Tonight.

 In 2013, she was a co-creator and co-producer of Joan's YouTube web series In Bed with Joan, a 15- to 30-minute show with a new video uploaded weekly in which Joan interviewed a celebrity about a wide variety of personal topics in Joan's bed, with Melissa conducting interview questions for the last several minutes.
 Featured videos that have garnered the most views featured comedians Kathy Griffin, Sarah Silverman, and Margaret Cho, television personalities Kelly Osbourne and RuPaul, as well as YouTubers Jenna Mourey (Jenna "Marbles"), Grace Helbig ("itsgrace") and Justine Ezarik ("iJustine").
 Other guests included Russell Peters, Gary Busey, Rob Delaney, Gabriel Iglesias, Carmen Electra, Lance Bass, Howie Mandel, Chris Hardwick, Bill Engvall, Tom Green, Penn Jillette, Aisha Tyler, Anthony Jeselnik, Eric André, Theo Von, Nick Kroll and T.J.
 Miller.
 In 2013, Melissa and Joan were honored by the Ride of Fame and a double decker tour bus was dedicated to them.

 On August 31, 2015, Fashion Police began featuring Rivers as a co-host.

 In 2019, Rivers began hosting the Melissa Rivers’ Group Text podcast with Hurrdat Media Network.

+In 2025, Rivers began hosting the "Women Our Age" podcast.